 Career and Education Overview for Mike Kimbro...

-While I'm presently serving humanity as a shoe salesman, just prior to that I worked behind the counter of a pawn shop, prior to which I was working in the IT field, busy as a system administrator and providing on-site and telephone support for the hardware components of a PC based automated pharmacy system.
+I am serving humanity as an assistant manager of self storage facilities.
+But read on and you'll find that I was a salesman of parts for cars and trucks, and prior to that I sold running shoes, worked behind the counter of a pawn shop, spent many years working in the IT field, busy as a system administrator and providing on-site and telephone support for the hardware components of a PC based automated pharmacy system.
 Earlier careers included 3 years in the automotive sales business, a couple years exploring the world of apartment property management, eight years of IT management and on-site computer support experience, preceded by seven years of experience in software/hardware sales, preceded by seven years in the data processing industry in administrative and on-site service capacities.
 Here’s a little more detail:

-After moving to Kentucky, I'm now a shoe salesman in the East End of Louisville, and could not be happier.
-The brands of shoes which I sell include ASICS, New Balance, Mizuno, Saucony, Brooks, Hoka One One, ADIDAS, Altra, 361, and Pearl Izumi, along with boots by Hi-Tech.
+Settling into my new Kentucky home, I was a sports shoe consultant (aka shoe salesman) in the East End of Louisville.
+The brands of shoes which I sell include ASICS, New Balance, Mizuno, Saucony, Brooks, Hoka One One, ADIDAS, Altra, and 361, along with Chaco brand sandals, and boots by Hi-Tech and Dunham.

 2009 Provider Meds Management ( aka OnSiteRx & ProvideRx ), Grapevine, Texas USA

-I was the first line on-site and telephone support person for the Microsoft Windows based automatic medicine dispensing machines which Provider Meds Management sells to the senior care industry, including nursing homes.
+I was the first line on-site and telephone support person for the Microsoft Windows based automatic medicine dispensing machines which Provider Meds Management provided to the senior care industry, including nursing homes.
 Covering a territory which included nursing homes in Waco, Dallas, Wichita Falls, Mesquite, SW Fort Worth, and one just West of Sherman, I was on-call 24 hours per day, 7 day per week, 28 or 29 days per month.
 The hours were more than I could handle.
 This was compounded by the fact that, on the telephone, I simply couldn't decipher the strong accents of those nurses of foreign origin (usually Sub-Saharan Africa) which seemed to have made up the majority of the 3rd shift staff at the nursing homes which we serviced.
-This forced me to travel in the early hours to resolve many calls, under the pressure of knowing that the problems had to be completely resolved prior to the next run of medication packets, which usually too place around 6 AM.
+This forced me to travel in the early hours to resolve many calls, under the pressure of knowing that the problems had to be completely resolved prior to the next run of medication packets, which usually took place around 6 AM.
 Also, the looming prospect of taking on nursing homes in Austin and San Antonio sent shivers down my spine.
-Eventually, the total lack of quality sleep time sent me into depression, then my attitude went to hell and "one day the axe just fell"...quoting from Bob Dylan's song "Tangled Up In Blue."
-Co-workers included Robert Smith, Blake Best, Reef Gillum, Mark Vaughan, Kirk Peterson, Terry Allard, and Stewart Stephens.
+Eventually, the total lack of quality sleep time sent me into depression, so my attitude went to hell and "one day the axe just fell"...quoting from Bob Dylan's song "Tangled Up In Blue."

 2008 BNSF Logistics International, Grapevine, Texas USA